DeadlyKitten/PEAK-Tick-Be-Gone/Thunderstore/README.md

 # Tick-Be-Gone

-This is a simple accessibilty mod that replaces the in-game tick model with a generic sphere to make it more suitable to people with arachnophobia or players who are otherwise squeamish around bugs.
+This is a simple accessibilty mod that adds tweaks for the tick item to make the game more accessible to people with arachnophobia or who are otherwise squeamish around bugs.
+Replaces the tick with a pink sphere by default, but see the config for options.

 **Only the model is changed, hitbox and behavior remains identical.**